dell/terraform-provider-powerscale/docs/data-sources/user.md

 page_title: "powerscale_user Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   Data source for reading Users in PowerScale cluster.
+PowerScale User allows you to authenticate through a local authentication provider.
+Remote users are restricted to read-only operations.
 ---

 # powerscale_user (Data Source)

 Data source for reading Users in PowerScale cluster.
+PowerScale User allows you to authenticate through a local authentication provider.
+Remote users are restricted to read-only operations.

 ## Example Usage